timctho/VNect-tensorflow/README.md

 This project is the tensorflow implementation of [VNect: Real-time 3D Human Pose Estimation with a Single RGB Camera](http://gvv.mpi-inf.mpg.de/projects/VNect/), SIGGRAPH 2017.

 This is not an official implementation.
-If you find any question regarding to this project please directly contact to me or open an issue.
+If you want to access the model please send an email to me, thanks.

 ## Environments
 - Ubuntu 16.04